 With that said, try finding a moving company that can will handle all aspects of installation.
 Some moving companies will only go so far to transport your mobile home and leave it to you to find a plumber, electrician, etc. to do the rest of the work.
 These professionals can cost anywhere from $300 – $500 a day.
 You will want to find someone who can disconnect and reconnect your utility lines.
 If you’re unfamiliar with the area you’re moving to, it might be worth asking your mobile home park neighbors to get an idea of how they went about connecting utilities.

-Mobile home: Hook up utilities on undeveloped land
+Mobile home SET UP: Hook up utilities on undeveloped land

 We’re not going to lie to you – setting up utilities on undeveloped land can be a real headache.
 We hope you aren’t searching how to do this after you’ve already purchased land as this process can vary greatly in difficulty depending on your location.